jboss/ide-config/eclipse/README.md

  * Indent using spaces
  * Indentation size: 4

+_NOTE: Some versions of Eclipse contain a bug that disables the `Indentation size` field in the preferences.
+See <http://minibiti.blogspot.com/2014/06/eclipse-luna-bug-in-preferences-for-xml.html> for a workaround._

 XML Templates
 -------------
 Will create proper JBoss copyright headers for new XML files.